apollographql/apollo-kotlin/docs/source/essentials/mutations.md

 title: Mutation
 ---

-Now that we have discussed how to use a query to fetch data from a server using Apollo android, let's look into the other aspect of client-server communication - Sending and writing data to the server.
+Queries are useful to fetch data from a server, but client-server communication also requires sending and writing data to the server.
+This is where Mutations come handy.
 Just like REST, any request might end up causing some side-effects on the server, but by convention it's suggested that one doesn't use GET requests to modify data.
 GraphQL is similar - technically any query could be implemented to cause a data write.
 However, it's useful to establish a convention that any operations that cause writes should be sent explicitly via a *mutation*.

-Apollo android also handles GraphQL mutations.
+Apollo Android also handles GraphQL mutations.
 Mutations are identical to queries in syntax, the only difference being that you use the keyword `mutation` instead of `query` to indicate that the root fields on this query are going to be performing writes to the backend.

 ```
 mutation UpvotePost($postId: Int!) {